Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 No question: the haunted Catacombs of Paris are one of the more unusual places to see in Paris.

-Scary Catacombs: Are the Paris Catacombs haunted?
+Scary catacombs: Are the Paris Catacombs haunted?

 It's a simple journey, beginning with a corkscrew stairway that plunges you 20 meters underground.
 There's no avoiding this – there are no elevators.